Looking for travel tips on what to do in Boston, Massachusetts?

 Plan Your Trip to Boston

 Flights to Boston Car Rental in Boston Tours & Sightseeing BIO: Kate McCulley grew up 20 minutes north of downtown Boston.
 After college, she lived downtown for four years, and then quit her job to go traveling.
 Kate runs the popular solo female travel blog Adventurous Kate, the story of how a twenty-something girl from Boston decided to upend her life to travel the world.
-Do you have any tips on what to do in Boston?
-Please share in the comments.

 Pin this to Pinterest: